aronCiucu/DCSTheWay/README.md

 ### I cannot find the installer
 Make sure you have downloaded the program from the Releases section, and not the source code.
 ### How do I use this for VR?
-As I do not own a VR headset, it is hard for me to build a user interface for it.
-But, instead I have implemented a series of keybinds to help:
-CTRL+SHIFT+S: to save a point
-CTRL+SHIFT+T: to transfer the waypoints
-CTRL+SHIFT+D: to delete all waypoints
+The selection crosshair will show even in VR, and you can set keybinds for most functions of the program in the settings.
+Make sure you restart TheWay after setting the keybinds.
 ### I get a "No connection to DCS" error!
-Make sure you have followed the install instructions to the letter, and that every file is where it should be.
+Make sure you have followed the installation instructions to the letter, and that every file is where it should be.
 Check if the server you are flying on has Player Exports turned on.
 If it doesn't, this won't work!
 ### Where is the app installed by default?
 TheWay files are installed in Windows at `C:\Users\USER\AppData\Local\Programs\theway`
 ### How can I reset the module seat choice after I've ticked "Remember my choice"?
 Go to `C:\Users\USER\AppData\Roaming\theway` and delete the `config.json` file.
 Now the dialogs will appear again.
+Mind this will also remove your other preferences.
 ### None of my issues are shown here
-Worry not, feel free to message me on Discord (Doge4634) or the ED Forums thread, and we'll have it sorted!
+Worry not, feel free to message me on Discord (Doge4634) or the ED Forums, and we'll have it sorted!

 ## Credits
 Special thanks to discord users: kukiric, Bepis, the88tench, okopanja, and the ED Forums users for their suggestions and help.